Jobhdez/jobhdez.github.io/_posts/2023-04-6-the-beauty-of-sicp.md

 5
 ```

 This brings to another core concept in functional programming, namely, `referentially transparency`.
-Referentially transperency dictates that given two expressions these two expression have the same computational behavior in that they can be substituted for one another; for example:
+Referentially transperency dictates that given two expressions these two expressions have the same computational behavior such that they can be substituted for one another; for example:

 ```Scheme
 (define D1 (make-decrementer 25))